vvn9847/SONiC/routing-loading-time-enhancement-HLD.md

 <img src="img/pipeline-mode.png" alt="Figure 5.
 Pipeline architecture comparing to original architecture" width="80%" height="auto">
 </p>

+- Add flush_timer in fpmsyncd to flush routes in bigger size.
+- Add pipeline architecture in Orchagent and Syncd to process route in parallel.
+- Use ring buffer to deliver message between threads.
+Ring buffer is better than mutex buffer in performance, since switching between kernel state and user state is not needed.
 <!-- omit in toc -->
 ##### Figure 6.
 Pipeline timeline
 The figure below shows the high level architecture of software pipeline enhancement.